rpnzl/pyrocms-widget-bit/README.md

 The max number of events to display.
 Setting to zero (0) will display zero (0) events.
 Set to a higher number (100) to reveal more.

 **MBID** or **Artist Name** (*Required*)
-One of these is required to make an API call since we're limited by the API to displaying a single artist's data.
+One of these parameters is required to make an API call since BIT limits us to a single artist.

 **Artist FB Page ID** (*Optional*)
 Optional, to be used in combination with the artist's name or MBID.

 **Display Options**
-Alter columns in the table that will be displayed by the widget.
+Alter the visibility of columns in the table that will be displayed by the widget.